Use Cases

 However, update processes are often fragmented across different tools, teams and infrastructure layers.
 Kubernetes can orchestrate application workloads, but it does not control the underlying infrastructure Lifecycle.
 As a result, organizations struggle with inconsistent update states, operational drift, security vulnerabilities and difficult rollback scenarios across distributed environments.

-UPTR establishes a Lifecycle-driven update model that restores operational control across the entire infrastructure stack.
+UPTR establishes a Lifecycle-driven Update model that restores operational control across the entire infrastructure stack.
 Systems are continuously aligned to approved and version-controlled states, while updates are centrally orchestrated, validated and governed throughout the complete IT/OT Lifecycle.

 Kubernetes orchestrates applications and AI workloads, while UPTR controls the underlying infrastructure Lifecycle - including BIOS and firmware updates, operating system patching, configuration consistency, rollback strategies and operational governance.